|Console||Super Nintendo Entertainment System, Super Famicom|

 Even the classic sub-weapons perform a little better.
 The Holy Water creates a wave of holy magic instead of burning in one place.
 The Throwing Dagger moves much faster, making it an even better weapon than before.
 I’m legit surprised how much more useful it is in this game.

 Dracula X also has a small degree of non-linearity, having a Stage 4′ and a Stage 5′.
 The purpose of this is to find the correct route in order to rescue the game’s two hostages: Annet and Maria.
 However, you need to find a special sub-weapon: a key to open locked doors.

 Maria is an easy find, but Annet is in a stupidly secret location.
 To find her, you have to whip away a specific, random wall which will open a new path to you.
 It’s pretty stupid and you won’t find this unless by complete accident.

 However, you do not need to rescue Maria or Annet to complete the game.
 Finding them results in an alternate ending, and not much else.

 …Awwww, no little girls throwing doves at skeletons.
 What a shame.

 Overall, the new mechanics are helpful.
 But don’t worry.
 I’M ABOUT TO RUIN IT FOR YOU.

-The crappy thing about Dracula X is the simple fact that there is no after-hit invincibility.
+The crappy thing about Dracula X is the simple fact that there is no Mercy Invincibility.
 In previous Castlevania titles, you get a brief second before you can recover.
 However, Dracula X simply doesn’t allow it.
 Because of that, it’s highly possible that enemies can juggle your candy ass before they turn you into dust.